-Sampling and Reporting Frequency was retained from previous permit.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.
+Sampling and Reporting Frequency was retained from previous permit, except for Oil & Grease, which was reduced from monthly to quarterly due to compliance with effluent limits.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)6.A.